yelrom0/random-image-displayer/README.md

 ## How Do I use it?

+_note: This guide is for Linux/Mac and assumes you have docker installed.
+If you're running Windows, use WSL._

 1. Check out `app/server.js`, this is where the magic happens.
 2. Under the `Local Constants` section, change the `imageFolder` to the folder you want to display images from and the `port` to whatever port you want to use.
 3. Put the images you want to display in the folder you specified.